 If Indiana Youth Rugby is successful, the local operation would be nearly twice as large as the country’s next-biggest facility dedicated to rugby, said officials for USA Rugby, the Colorado-based national sanctioning body for the sport.

-Weaver and USA Rugby CEO Nigel Melville have visited Indianapolis to walk the site and work with local officials to assure its development.
-And though USA Rugby has no plans to support the project financially, Weaver said the organization will lobby companies locally, regionally and nationally to do so.
-USA Rugby leaders also have pledged to hold some of the group’s biggest events at the local site.
+Though USA Rugby has no plans to support the project financially, Weaver said the organization has pledged to hold some of the group’s biggest events at the local site.

 Not everyone is convinced.